Tuesday, October 31, 2017

 Starring: Allison Dawn Doiron, Alex Vincent, Brad Dourif

-Now, I can appreciate a movie for just being fun and Curse thankfully manages to be that despite its flaws.
+Now, I can appreciate a movie for just being fun and Curse thankfully manages to be that albeit its flaws.
 It seems a lot of people thought so too, so it's not so surprising that another sequel is expected and that leaves me wondering: will lightning strike twice?
 Will this Cult of Chucky work better than Curse?
 Or worse?

 Set a few months after the last film wherein Chucky murdered almost all of her family, paraplegic Mia is now being institutionalized into believing that she herself committed the killing spree out of spite.
-As a way to better herself, she is moved to another psychiatric clinic where she is to socialize with other recovering nut jobs suffering from different cases of trauma or schizophrenic tendencies.
+As a way to better herself, she is moved to another psychiatric clinic where she is to socialize with other recovering nut jobs suffering from different cases of trauma and/or schizophrenic tendencies.

 Rightfully bitter about the murders, Mia's troubles are about to get more unsettling when her group's psychiatrist decided to buy a Good Guy doll (Apparently now available at Hot Topic!) for their sessions as a mean for her and the others to vent out their frustrations or act out fantasies.
 Adding devastating salt to Mia's wounds, she also gets a visit from a "Miss Valentine" the following day, who claims to be the new (and last) guardian looking after Mia's niece Alice, orphaned after the murders.
 She's there to (nonchalantly) break the news that Alice "died of a broken heart" sometime after Mia got thrown into intensive care and she's there to hand over Alice's Good Guy Doll as way to remember her by.
 (Did I mentioned Miss Valentine look awfully a lot like Jennifer Tilly?...wait.)